avidbiscuit/ait-wiki/content/datapacks/unlocking.md

 - Replace the **(dimension:id)** with the name and mod id for the dimension you want locking.

-- If you are not sure what `item stack codec` is, you can goggle it OR ask in the AIT discord server!
+- If you are not sure what `item stack codec` is, you can google it OR ask in the AIT discord server!

 - Now put this **datapack** into Minecraft.